BC Law Students to Participate in Innovative United Nations Project

 The UNCTAD initiative, now in its second year, sets out to create a comprehensive database of International Investment Agreements (IIA) across more than 150 variations of IIA provisions.
 The database will help development policy makers understand trends in IIA drafting over time and will contribute to UNCTAD’s ongoing policy analysis and policy recommendations.
 The project builds on UNCTAD’s recently launched Investment Policy Framework for Sustainable Development (IPFSD), which offers a wide range of policy options, supporting IIA policy makers in the negotiation of sustainable development friendly IIAs.

-BC Law’s efforts will take the form of an innovate course offered during the Spring 2014 semester.
+BC Law’s efforts will take the form of an innovative course offered during the Spring 2014 semester.
 The two-credit course, taught by Associate Dean for Global Initiatives Frank Garcia, directly involves students in the work of the UN Committee.

 “Our students will learn a great deal about the treaty framework that governs international investment and will contribute in a meaningful and real way to the ongoing work of UNCTAD,” Garcia said.
 “Two of our students participating in our London Program will also participate in Kings College's UNCTAD mapping team, making it an interesting transnational partnership and shared experiential learning effort. “